gumaerc-testorg/10.491-spring-2006/content/pages/syllabus.md

 Introduction
 ------------

 Fossil fuels have driven the industrial revolution and will continue to fuel the world economy well into the 21st century.
 Of all our fossil fuel resources (coal, oil, gas), coal is by far the biggest.
 In the developed world, it is mostly used for electricity production, employing pulverized coal boilers and steam turbines.
 In the developing world, similar trends are seen, but coal still has significant usage in the industrial and domestic sectors.
-One consequence of burning carbon based fuels is the emission of carbon dioxide (CO2) that in turn leads to global warming.
+One consequence of burning carbon based fuels is the emission of carbon dioxide (CO{{< sub "2" >}}) that in turn leads to global warming.
 While alternatives like solar, wind and biomass have some attractions, they do not, even with large scale expansion, have the potential to address the basic energy, fuel and chemical needs that are currently based on oil and gas.
 The problem for this class is to address the dilemma: how to burn fossil fuels without the associated environmental impacts?

 Course Description
 ------------------